Social Media For Mompreneurs – An Interview With Laura Roeder

 What are some features and benefits of the social media heavyweights -Facebook, Twitter, LinkedIn, email marketing and blogging – that can help a mom entrepreneur choose which one (or two) is best for her business and her customer?
 Would a mom who is a clothing designer choose a different social media strategy than one who is a freelance graphic designer?
 Why or why not?

-The main thing you need to remember when designing your social media strategy is to go where your audience already lives.
+The main thing you need to remember when designing a social media strategy for mompreneurs is to go where your audience already lives.
 So if you market to senior citizens, they are probably not on Twitter.
 HOWEVER, a lot of valuable partners like vendors, media contacts, and just mastermind buddies, might be on Twitter.
 So it’s all about figuring out where the different segments of who you want to reach are already living online.
 Your senior citizens might be posting in a forum, or they might actually be on Facebook sharing pics of their grandkids.

 As far as how to figure out where your audience lives online its just about Googling and exploring.
 Most people make this way too complicated – for example, if the freelance graphic designer serves alot of virtual assistants she should just hop on Google and start exploring the search results for virtual assistant.
 Then she can search Twitter and Facebook for that term and see what’s going on there.
 It is definitely a mix of art and science – there’s research involved but there’s also a good amount of “hanging out” online and seeing where you fit.